pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 This talk is divided into two parts.

 First, I'll talk about the features of RBS.
+Recently RBS 3.1 was released.
 RBS 3.1 introduced new features to make it easier to write RBS.
 So I'd like to introduce them.
 And I'll also introduce other tools existing before RBS 3.1.
 I'll use them in the second part, demonstration.

 Second, I'll demonstrate how to develop a Ruby application using RBS.